 • How much Keeffe does this movie have?
 Miles O’Keeffe, perhaps best known for 1981’s “Tarzan the Ape Man” with Bo Derek, apparently doesn’t take his acting ability too seriously.
 He reportedly contacted BBI after seeing this episode and told them he loved it.

-• Creditswatch: Several changes are evident in the credits.
-For one, Jann Johnson had moved on to greener pastures and her assistant Alex Carr is now production coordinator (not manager, as Jann had been).
-The lines “Special Effects and Other Fancy Stuff: Trace Beaulieu” has been removed, as has “Additional Visual Effects: Industrial Plumbing and Heating,” which I suspect was just a joke anyway.
+• CreditsWatch: Several changes have taken place in the credits.
+For one, former production assistant Jann Johnson is now production coordinator (while Alex Carr remained production manager–wonder how that worked).
+That’s intern Christopher Wurst as the moleman Gerry, refereeing the robot arm wrestling.
+Wurst must have put his foot down during the making of this episode about how hot it was inside the mask: Gerry and Sylvia would never be seen again.
+Trace and Frank are no longer “Special Guest ‘Villians’ (misspelled)” as they were throughout season two.
+The lines “Special Effects and Other Fancy Stuff: Trace Beaulieu” have been removed, as has “Additional Visual Effects: Industrial Plumbing and Heating,” which I suspect was just a joke anyway.
 New to the credits are technical supervisor Timothy Scott and manager of business affairs Heide LeClerc.
 And in the thank yous: Randy Herget has been removed and Bill W. has been added (probably at the urging of Frank Conniff).
 The interns were Thomas Alphonso, Cyn Eells, Tom Henderson and Christopher Wurst.
-Also, The music during segment 1, which he titled “Jupiter,” were written and arranged by Michael J. Nelson.
+Wurst also got a “Contributing writers” credit, along with Briget.
+Also, the music during segment 1, which he titled “Jupiter,” were written and arranged by Mike.
 I tweeted him about what “Jupiter” means and he replied, “that may have simply been the name of the tone on the keyboard.”

 • Fave riff: “Gomez!
 I’ve invented the wheel!!”
 Honorable mention: “I say: You could drive a Mack truck through your cues!
 Tempo!
 Tempo!”